PandABlocks/PandABlocks-server/docs/capture.rst

     Value           Description
     =============== ========================================================
     No              This field will not be captured.
-    Capture         This field will be captured.
+    Value           This field will be captured.
     =============== ========================================================